kamranayub/angularjs-sample-webpack-es6-jest/README.md

-# AngularJS 1.5 webpack, babel, and karma example
+# AngularJS 1.5 webpack, babel, and Jest example

-This repository is an example of how to use AngularJS 1.5 with Webpack, Babel (ES6+), and Karma (Jasmine).
+This repository is an example of how to use AngularJS 1.5 with Webpack, Babel (ES6+), and Jest.

 # Run it